galform/get_nebular_emission/README.rst

 Example
 -------

-The **example.py** runs over the given example data, producing a new file and a plot that compares the original and the prepared data.
+The **example.py** and **example2.py** runs over the given example data, producing a new file and a plot that compares the original and the prepared data.
 To run this example, simply type: :code:`python example.py`.

 Tests